How to Detect Grok-Generated Emails

 Detection Tips for Emails

-- 2Watch for overly polished cold outreach with generic compliments and formulaic call-to-actions
+- 2Watch for overly polished cold outreach with generic compliments, vague personalization, and formulaic calls to action

 Detecting Grok Emails

-Grok by xAI is integrated into x/twitter platform.
+Grok by xAI is integrated into x/twitter and xai's api, with grok 4.3 recommended by xai for most text workloads as of may 2026.
 When used to generate emails,Grok produces content with characteristic patterns that EyeSift can identify through multi-layered analysis.

 Business Professionals & IT Security should be particularly vigilant about AI-generated emails.
 EyeSift provides instant, free analysis to verify whether emails were written by Grok or a human author.